purushottamnar/AI-GAME-TEST-BOT/README.md

 ![image](https://github.com/user-attachments/assets/bb413956-17fc-4644-a123-f0b743f92c72)

-Thank you for checking out my game and enjoy.
+Thank you for checking out the game and enjoy.

+> This project builds upon and enhances the original [Pygame-Platformer by BoboStyx](https://github.com/BoboStyx/Pygame-Platformer) by adding advanced AI capabilities and automated bug detection features.

 INTENDED FOR WINDOWS BASED SYSTEMS